Research Summary

 Research Topics

-Reduced-order modeling describes a mathematical set of tools to reduce the complexity of high-dimensional systems via projection in the time domain, interpolation in the frequency domain, or by learning reduced-order models purely from data.
-Specifically, our research centers around:
+Using systems theory, mathematical approximation theory, and data science, we reduce the complexity of high-dimensional distributed systems via projection in the time domain, interpolation in the frequency domain, or by learning reduced-order models purely from a variety of data.
+Specifically, my group's research centers around:

-• System-theoretic model reduction for control: This branch of model reduction uses classical principles such as controllability/observability, pole/residue approximations, positive-realness and others to derive reduced-order models, mostly for controlled (open or closed-loop) systems.
-Our work mostly focused on nonlinear balanced truncation model reduction ([J19, J35, C12, PP01, PP03]) as well as eigensystem realization ([J01, J07]) to learn ROMs from impulse response data.
-Using system-theoretic model reduction is often the key to enabling reduced-order controllers, as the methods are not prone to a dependence on simulated data, but only use the model's governing equations to derive the low-dimensional models.
+• System-theoretic Model Reduction for Control: This branch of model reduction uses classical principles such as controllability/observability, pole/residue approximations, Lyapunov stability, positive-realness and others to derive reduced-order models, mostly for controlled (open or closed-loop) systems.
+Our work mostly focused on nonlinear balanced truncation model reduction ([J17, J19, J35, J41, J45, C12, PP01]) Moreover, we developed extensions of eigensystem realization coupled with tangential interpolation ([J01]) as well as fast CUR matrix decompositions ([J07]) to learn ROMs from impulse response data.
+The resulting ROMs can be used to design controllers and observers, as they have favorable system-theoretic properties.

-• Structure-preserving Operator Inference: Reduced-order modeling provides us with a mathematically sound framework to integrate data and physics in computationally efficient surrogate model learning.
-Operator Inference (see the 2024 survey [J32]) uses simulated, observed, or experimental data to infer low-dimensional subspaces or manifolds where high-dimensional solutions can be well approximated.
-The structure of the ROM operators leverages physical insights, such as the polynomial degree of mechanisms, conservation principles, etc. Our work explores the possibilities of embedding Lagrangian structure of second-order systems (see publications [J33, J34, C11, C13]), Hamiltonian principles ([J21, J29, J36]), stability guarantees ([J18, J25]), shift-invariance ([J23]), and others (to come).
+• Structure-preserving Model Reduction: Operator Inference (see our 2024 survey [J32]) uses simulated, observed, or experimental data to infer low-dimensional models evolving on subspaces or manifolds.
+The structure of the ROM operators leverages physical insights, such as the polynomial degree of mechanisms, conservation principles, invariences, symmetries, etc. Our work suggests embedding Lagrangian structure of second-order systems [J33, J34, C11, C13], Hamiltonian principles [J21, J29, J36], Lyapunov stability ([J18, J25]), shift-invariance ([J23]), to enforce hard state constraints ([J50]), and to have conservative models for plasma simulations ([J47]), and others.
+Moreover, we have developed Bayesian system identification techniques for stochastic Hamiltonian ROMs ([J40,C10]).
+Creating this structure in ROMs is key for long-term predictive models and can be used for energy-based control.

 • Multifidelity uncertainty quantification (UQ) and design under uncertainty